isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 This is where selected filters are shown so there is an easy way to see what filters have been selected.

 If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters.
 Also, if you have not saved the cohort yet, selecting an X beside a single filter will remove that filter.
-If you have saved the filter, the X is not present as this function is disabled in saved cohorts.
+If you have saved the cohort, the X is not present as this function is disabled in saved cohorts (to add back to an existing cohort, you can use set operations - see below).

 Details Panel
 ^^^^^^^^^^^^^